pyvista/pyvista/CONTRIBUTING.rst

 We support all supported `Python versions`_ and `VTK versions`_ that support those Python versions.
-As much as we would prefer to follow `SPEC 0`_, we follow the VTK version policy as an interface library of VTK.
+As much as we would prefer to follow `SPEC 0`_, we follow VTK versions as an interface library of VTK.

 .. _pre-commit: https://pre-commit.com/
 .. _numpydoc Style Guide: https://numpydoc.readthedocs.io/en/latest/format.html